phueb/CorrelationLength/README.md

 The correlation length is the distance at which inter-word dependence falls to zero. once the distance exceeds the correlation length, it is as if all words are effectively independent.
 At this point, the conditional entropy equals the entropy.

-The figure below shows the correlation length at increasing distances from nouns in a corpus of English child-directed speech:
+The figure below shows that the correlation length for nouns in a corpus of English child-directed speech is approximately 8, where the KL divergence converges on the unconditional entropy.

 <img src="images/part1vspart2.png" width="400">